huzzle-app/activeadmin-localize/README.md

     # displaying in show action
     show do |f|
       panel I18n.t('fields') do
         localize_attributes_table_for f do
           row :name
           row :text
         end
       end
     end

 ## Configuration

 By default this gem provides editable fields for all the available locales.
-If however, you would want to restrict to some particular locales, then create a new *'active_admin_mongoid_localize.rb'* file in the *'/config/initializers'* folder of your rails application:
+If however, you would want to restrict to some particular locales, then create a new *'activeadmin_localize.rb'* file in the *'/config/initializers'* folder of your rails application:

-    ActiveAdmin::Mongoid::Localize.configure do |config|
+    ActiveAdmin::Localize.configure do |config|

-      config.locales = [:en, :ja]    # Specify the locales you want to use
+      config.locales = [:en, :ja]    # Specify the locales you want to use end

-    end

 CKEditor is tested & working with my fork: https://github.com/glebtv/ckeditor

-ActiveAdmin-mongoid is tested & working with my fork: https://github.com/rs-pro/activeadmin-mongoid

 ## Contributing